Prepress

 Prepress is the term to describe all of the processes that occur before printing and finishing.
+Since many publications nowadays are published both in print and electronically, many refer to the shared processes as premedia services instead.

 Overview

 The prepress processes that are listed below may take place at one single location, such as a large publishing and printing company, or at a variety of places.
-Usually some tasks happen at a publisher while others take place at a printer or a dedicated prepress company (which are sometimes referred to as service bureaus or trade shops).
+Usually, some tasks happen at a publisher while others take place at a printer or a dedicated prepress company (which are sometimes referred to as service bureaus or trade shops).

 - Design: Since the advent of desktop publishing, many people in the printing industry no longer consider design to be a prepress task.
 The design process includes:

-- Preparing data, which includes copyediting and product photography, such as for a mail order catalog.
+- Preparing data, which includes copyediting and product photography, such as for a mail-order catalog.

-- Creating the layout is done using one of the leading design application such as Adobe InDesign or QuarkXPress.
+- Creating the layout is done using one of the leading design applications such as Adobe InDesign or QuarkXPress.
 People outside the graphic arts community may use tools like Microsoft Office or Publisher.
 There is also a wide range of specialized applications for tasks like database publishing.

-- The correction cycle includes processes such as proof reading and image retouching, for which Adobe Photoshop is the leading application.
+- The correction cycle includes processes such as proofreading and image retouching, for which Adobe Photoshop is the leading application.

 - Preflighting: Before finished pages go through the remaining processes, a validation is done to check if all the data meet the necessary production requirements.

 - Proofing: During the design phase there are already page proofs being created.
 Proofs are usually also made by the company that is responsible for the printing.
 This can be done for internal checks of the impositioning (imposition proofs) as well as for their customer who needs to sign off the proofs for approval.
 More and more such proofs are softproofs that are evaluated on a monitor.
-Hardcopy proofing remains popular when there is sufficient time for it and for color critical or expensive jobs.
+Hardcopy proofing remains popular when there is sufficient time for it and for color-critical or expensive jobs.

 - Imposition: Depending on the final output device a number of pages will be combined into signatures.

-- Output to the final output device such as a digital press, filmsetter or CtP device.
+- Output to the final output device such as a digital press, filmsetter, or CtP device.
 To output data, pages or complete flats have to be ripped or rendered.
 This process usually also includes:

 - transparency flattening: transparency effects such as drop shadows behind text need to be resolved.